keel-hq/keel/readme.md

 If you don't want to expose your Keel service - I would recommend using [https://webhookrelay.com/](https://webhookrelay.com/) which can deliver webhooks to your internal Keel service through a sidecar container.

 #### Polling

+Polling is currently not enabled by default.
+To enable polling support for your deployments - set environment variable __POLL=1__.

+This will be enabled by default in future releases.

 Since only the owners of docker registries can control webhooks - it's sometimes convenient to use polling.
 Be aware that registries can be rate limited so it's a good practice to set up reasonable polling intervals.